ARP Resources

 NIWRC Advocacy Curriculum

-Part 2, Advocacy: Skills, Shelter, Systems & Community focuses on the skills, initiatives and actions of advocates and programs.
-It has four sections: Basic Advocacy Skills, includes active listening, safety planning and protection orders shelter guidelines, crisis line responses; Special Populations & Advocacy, includes unlearning internalized oppression, advocacy with LGBTQ community members, male victims and those with different abilities; Basics of Shelter & Providing Safe Space, includes purpose of shelter, programming, rules/guideline and confidentiality, and Working Outside Shelter Doors covers ally-building, systems advocacy and coordinated community response and public education campaigns.
+Part 2, Advocacy: Skills, Shelter, Systems & Community, focuses on the skills, initiatives, and actions of advocates and programs.
+It has four sections: Basic Advocacy Skills, which includes active listening, safety planning and protection orders, shelter guidelines, and crisis line responses; Special Populations & Advocacy, which includes unlearning internalized oppression, advocacy with LGBTQ2S+ community members, male victims and those with different abilities; Basics of Shelter & Providing Safe Space, includes purpose of shelter, programming, rules/guideline and confidentiality, and Working Outside Shelter Doors covers ally-building, systems advocacy and coordinated community response and public education campaigns.

-If you are having trouble with requesting access or receiving access to the curriculum please contact us here.
+If you are having trouble requesting or receiving access to the curriculum, please contact NIWRC.

 This curriculum was made possible by Grant Number 90EV0452-01-00 from the Administration of Children, Youth and Families, Family and Youth Services Bureau, U.S. Department of Health and Human Services.
 Its contents are solely the responsibility of the authors and do not necessarily represent the official views of the U.S. Department of Health and Human Services.